KVGandikota/robustness-low-dose-ct/README.md

 [Download](https://drive.google.com/drive/folders/1Joyn58WkiX24WVkTOcuycAMTI0qYDsN4?usp=sharing) data samples with nodule positions for localized attacks.

 More datasamples for testing can be generated following data generation in [lodopab ref](https://github.com/jleuschn/lodopab_tech_ref), and obtaining nodule positions using pylidc and dicom reader.
-Note that this requires downloading the LIDC-IDRI dataset.
+Note that this requires downloading the LIDC-IDRI dataset.See datagen/ for details.